 Rangers' Nick Solak: Starts at second base

-Solak went 2-for-3 with a walk, two doubles, an RBI and three runs scored in Wednesday's 8-7 win over the Angels.
+Solak started at second base and went 2-for-3 with a walk, an RBI and a run scored in Wednesday's 3-0 win over the Angels.

-Solak remained in the lineup after making his MLB debut in Tuesday's doubleheader.
-He replaced Rougned Odor at second base on Wednesday and also played there in the second game of Tuesday's twin bill.
-While Odor has struggled to a .202 batting average this season, it's way too soon to tell if Solak is being groomed for the job.
+Solak continues to deliver for the Rangers, having reached base safely in eight of nine games since joining the roster.
+This was his third start at second base in place of the slumping Rougned Odor.
+He is expected to be a mainstay in the lineup over the final month, not necessarily at second base, and could be the answer at that position in 2020 if the Rangers decide Odor's struggles at the plate are not fixable.

 More News